SymphonicTanning/EarlyCovid/README.md

 using common drugs.

-### Using OTC Bromhexine to Block the Primary Pathway.
+### Using OTC Bromhexine to Block the Primary Pathway

 The SARS-CoV-2 virus uses your body's own enzymes to prime itself for cell entry.
 A crucial serine protease enzyme used by SARS-CoV-2 is